 I used Optimizely and ran an A/B test between the old and new version.

-With HubSpot Enterprise, you can A/B test your landing pages.
+With HubSpot Professional, you can A/B test your landing pages.
 No need to make decisions on a hunch; use data to decide what works.
 Learn more about how to A/B test landing pages in HubSpot along with a few effective guidelines.

 I set my goals, turned on the experiment, and anxiously awaited the results.